-Following the admission process, the School will inform parents in writing of their success or otherwise regarding the offer of a place.
+Following the admission process, the School will inform parents in writing of their success or otherwise regarding the offer of a place in a given year.
+It is NOT possible to defer acceptance of an enrolment place to a later year.